The Last Adam

 Paul, whose name was first Saul, was initially a fervent persecutor of Jesus’ followers.
 When travelling to Damascus, he received a vision.
 According to his own words, a bright light flashed from heaven, knocking him to the ground.
 He heard a voice he identified as Jesus accusing Saul of persecuting him.
 Today, we would call the experience a psychosis.
 The encounter temporarily blinded Saul.
 His companions led him to Damascus.
 There, Ananias, a Christian disciple in Damascus, restored Saul’s sight and baptised him.

 It was a turning point in his life and an event that shaped the future of humankind.
 It was a personal calling.
 His response was not to consult any human being (Galatians 1:16).
 In other words, he didn’t go for a reality check.
 Instead, he went his own way and started preaching among the Gentiles (Galatians 1:15-16).
 Paul preached his own distinct gospel, which he claimed was revealed to him.
 He didn’t meet with most of the other Apostles for fourteen years (Galatians 2:1-10).
-He saw Simon Peter after three years, as well as Jesus’ brother (Galatians 1:18-19).
+He saw Simon Peter after three years, and also Jesus’ brother (Galatians 1:18-19).
 His mission succeeded.
 Indeed, God works in mysterious ways.
 In The Triumph of Christianity, Bart Ehrman attempts to reconstruct Paul’s reasoning, the foundation of Christian thought.

 His vision proved to Paul that Jesus still lived as his followers claimed.
 Jesus had died, so he was resurrected, Paul reasoned.
 And therefore, he must be the long-awaited Messiah.
 That posed a few theological problems for Paul.
 The Romans had humiliated Jesus and executed him.
 So, why did Jesus have to die?
 Paul came up with an answer.
 In many religions, including Judaism during Passover, people sacrifice animals to please the gods.1 The Gospels agree that Jesus died either on the day of Preparation for the Passover or on Passover itself.
 Now, that doesn’t seem like a coincidence, so that pushed Paul’s thinking in this direction.
 Paul must have known that Jesus believed himself to be Adam.
 Adam led us out of Paradise, and Jesus would return us to it.